gadkari1405/MYSQL-PRACTICE/README.md

 • Rank employees based on salary and compare with department average salary
 • Check whether salary has increased or decreased compared to previous record

+Day 30: SQL Tasks (CTE – Common Table Expressions)
+• Create a temporary result set using CTE and filter data from it
+• Combine employees and salaries using CTE
+• Calculate department average salary using CTE
+• Find employees earning more than department average using CTE